-Please note that the majority of assignments will be done in class, so attendance is critical.
+Please note that a significant number of assignments will be done in class, so attendance is critical.

 All grading criteria, including page length and essential content, will be distributed in advance and discussed in class.

 (I) =Individual Assignment (G)=Group Assignment